 We've been on a LOT of family getaways.
-From resort destinations like Aulani and the Great Wolf Lodge water park to small towns like Mendocino and Fort Myers, on over to South Dakota, down south to Jackson MS and back up to Montana, Glacier National Park and more.
+From resort destinations like Aulani and the Great Wolf Lodge water park to small towns like Mendocino and Fort Myers, down south to Jackson MS and back up to Montana, Glacier National Park and more.
 Too many to list!

 After using Wyndham as a home base for lots of explorations along the way (like when we played tourist at Balboa Park back in San Diego), we decided to work with the brand again to help us explore the idea of using family getaways to make epic memories.
 Their properties are easy to tour and book online, and they offer home comforts in the middle of incredible destinations – so you can actually relax and enjoy your family getaways.

 We set our sights on WorldMark McCall, and got packed up.
 Two hours up into the mountains above Boise, and we were there!
 This trip truly showcases how family getaways can be as simple or as complex as you'd like to make them.

 Pack Games and Entertainment – or Find them On-Site